Late-1800s to Early-1900s

 Between 2016 and 2020, Indian Americans specifically and AAPI voters as a whole accounted for the biggest increase in voter turnout of any ethnic or racial group in the country, helping to elect 56 Indian American and South Asian candidates as well as U.S. Senators Jon Ossoff and Raphael Warnock.

 Indian Americans and South Asians continue to make history in 2021.
 97 Indian American and South Asian candidates run for various state, local, and municipal elections throughout the country.
 55 candidates win, including many first time candidates.

 Voters in New York City elect Shekar Krishnan and Shahana Hanif to NYC Council as the first Indian American and Bangladeshi American, respectively, elected to on NYC Council.
 Aftab Pureval is elected as Cincinnati mayor, becoming the first Asian American mayor in Ohio.
-Dr. Sadaj Jaffer is elected to the NJ Assembly, becoming the first Muslim and South Asian woman elected to the NJ legislature.
+Dr. Sadaf Jaffer is elected to the NJ Assembly, becoming the first Muslim and South Asian woman elected to the NJ legislature alongside Shama Haider.